Skip to content

 Approach

-1. Identify Parent-Child Relationships: During the extraction process, Torch identifies parent-child relationships based on the FHIR resource references in the reference resolve.
+1. Identify Parent-Child Relationships: During the reference resolve process, Torch identifies parent-child relationships based on the FHIR resource references in the reference resolve.

 2. Mark Resources for Deletion: When a resource fails validation checks (consent,must-have), it is marked for deletion.